 Freemover applicants must apply by sending the below application documents via email to firstname.lastname@example.org no later than the application deadline.
-The application deadline for freemovers for the autumn 2014 (August-December) is May 1st 2014.
+The application deadline for freemovers for the spring 2015 (January-June) is November 1st 2014.
 All the documents must be submitted to CBS by the deadline, including the proof of English proficiency.

 The following documents must be attached to the email when you send the application: